AidanJHMurphy/go-csv/README.md

 ```

-CSV tags must defined either the header, or the index attribute to be valid.
+CSV tags must define either the header, or the index attribute to be valid.
 The following struct definition is invalid:

 ```
 type improperlyDefinedTag struct {